go-continuous-fuzz/go-continuous-fuzz/README.md

 - **Concurrent Fuzzing:** Runs multiple fuzzing workers concurrently, with the default set to one CPU core.
 - **Customizable Execution:** Configure the duration and target package for fuzzing with config variables.
 - **Corpus Persistence:** Saves the input corpus for each fuzz target to a specified AWS S3 bucket, ensuring that test cases are preserved for future runs.
+- **Crash Reporting:** Automatically open a GitHub issue on crash, including the error logs and failing input data.

 ## Deployment & Execution